kylma/awesome-vehicle-security/README.md

 ## Articles

 - [How to hack a car — a quick crash-course](https://medium.freecodecamp.org/hacking-cars-a-guide-tutorial-on-how-to-hack-a-car-5eafcfbbb7ec) - Car enthusiast Kenny Kuchera illustrates just enough information to get you up and running.
 An excellent resource for first timers!
-- [Stopping a Jeep Cherokee on the Highway Remotely](https://www.wired.com/2015/07/hackers-remotely-kill-jeep-highway/) - Chris Valasek's and Charlie Miller's pivotal research on hacking into Jeep's presented at DEFCON in 2015.
 - [Troy Hunt on Controlling Nissans](https://www.troyhunt.com/controlling-vehicle-features-of-nissan/) - Troy Hunt goes into controlling Nissan vehicles.
-- [Tesla hackers explain how they did it at Defcon](http://www.cnet.com/roadshow/news/tesla-hackers-explain-how-they-did-it-at-def-con-23/) - Overview of DEFCON 23 presentation on hacking into Tesla cars.
 - [Anatomy of the Rolljam Wireless Car Hack](https://makezine.com/2015/08/11/anatomy-of-the-rolljam-wireless-car-hack/) - Overview of the RollJam rolling code exploitation device.
-- [IOActive's Tools and Data](https://ioactive.com/car-hacking-content/) - Chris Valasek and Charlie Miller release some of their tools and data for hacking into vehicles in an effort to get more people into vehicle security research.
 - [Developments in Car Hacking](https://www.sans.org/reading-room/whitepapers/ICS/developments-car-hacking-36607) - via the SANS Reading Room, Currie's paper analyses the risks and perils of smart vehicle technology.
-- [Car Hacking on the Cheap](https://www.ioactive.com/pdfs/IOActive_Car_Hacking_Poories.pdf) -  A whitepaper from Chris Valasek and IOActive on hacking your car when you don't have a lot of resources at your disposal.
-- [Car Hacking: The definitive source](http://illmatics.com/carhacking.html) - Charlie Miller and Chris Valasek publish all tools, data, research notes, and papers for everyone for free
 - [Car Hacking on the cheap](https://community.rapid7.com/community/transpo-security/blog/2017/02/08/car-hacking-on-the-cheap) - Craig Smith wrote a brief article on working with Metasploit’s HWBrige using ELM327 Bluetooth dongle
 - [Reverse engineering of the Nitro OBD2](https://blog.quarkslab.com/reverse-engineering-of-the-nitro-obd2.html) - Reverse engineering of CAN diagnostic tools.
 - [Analysis of an old Subaru Impreza - Subaru Select Monitor v1 (SSM1)](https://p1kachu.pluggi.fr/project/automotive/2018/12/28/subaru-ssm1/) - Digging into an old ECU through an old protocol and disabling a 1997 Subaru Impreza's speed limiter.